Nick Senzel Player Props: Reds vs. Brewers

 Nick Senzel At The Plate

-- Senzel has eight doubles, four home runs and 18 walks while batting .258.
+- Senzel is batting .256 with eight doubles, four home runs and 18 walks.

-- Senzel has picked up a hit in 61.9% of his 42 games this year, with multiple hits in 28.6% of them.
+- He has homered in four games this year (9.3%), leaving the park in 2.2% of his plate appearances.

-- Senzel has driven in a run in 21 games this year (50.0%), including five games with more than one RBI (11.9%).
-He has also driven in three or more of his team's runs in one contest.
+- Senzel has driven in a run in 21 games this year (48.8%), including five games with more than one RBI (11.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.